 Here are some of the best ways to learn Irish for free and some of the measures you can use to integrate the language into your life.

-Duolingo is the free language learning phone app selected by Apple as iPhone App of the Year 2013, by Google as Best of the Best for Android in 2013 and 2014.
-It is also the perfect way to learn Irish on the go and for free.
-Apparently, an average of 34 hours of Duolingo are equivalent to a full university semester of language education.
+Duolingo is the free language learning phone app and is the perfect way to learn Irish on the go and for free.

 Even if you’ve only a few minutes to practice each day, this phone app allows you to spend them completing a lesson on the go before getting on with your busy schedule.
-Irish has quickly become one of the most popular languages offered by the site since it was introduced last August, with almost 600,000 learners to date.
+In December 2020, it was reported that Irish is the fastest-growing language on the app, with more than one million people are actively learning Irish

 The course is easily set out and accessible for complete beginners and for those just brushing up on their cúpla focail.
 It also offers a browser version where you can work on translating texts to practice further.
 Each question is linked to a discussion forum where learners can discuss wrong or right answers together and help each other learn.